 Employees must re-enroll each year in order to participate in the FSA, and their annual contribution will stay in effect during the entire calendar year of January 1 through December 31.
 Employees can only change their FSA election during Rensselaer’s Open Enrollment period, or if they experience a qualifying status change event.

 Optum Financial (formerly ConnectYourCare) makes it quick and easy for Rensselaer employees to access their FSA accounts online.
 By registering for access employees can view their account balance, claim instructions and payment status online or via the mobile app on their cellphone.
 You'll need to register using the HealthSafe ID process.

 The simplest way for employees to access their Health Care FSA funds is to use their payment card at a qualified merchant or health care provider's office, like any other credit or debit card to pay for the eligible expense.

 Alternatively, employees may pay for purchases with personal funds and submit a claim online to request reimbursement.
 Doing this allows employees to use their own personal credit card, cash, or check and keep their itemized receipt as documentation.
 Employees may then log on to their online account to file for reimbursement and upload any relevant purchase documentation.

 Health Care FSAs help Rensselaer employees stretch their budget for eligible health care expenses for themselves and their dependents by allowing the employee to pay for these expenses using tax-free dollars.
-Under this FSA, employees may set aside up to $2,750 in 2021, which is deducted out of their pay throughout the year on a pre-tax basis and use these funds to pay for eligible health expenses such as deductibles, copays, coinsurance and many over-the-counter items and treatments.
+This benefit allows employees to set aside up to $2,850 in 2022, which is deducted out of their pay throughout the year on a pre-tax basis and use these funds to pay for eligible health expenses such as deductibles, copays, coinsurance and many over-the-counter items and treatments.
 Employees can use the FSA for eligible expenses for themselves, their spouse, and their dependent children (up to age 26), even if they are not covered under Rensselaer's medical, dental or vision plan.
 In 2022, unused HCSA funds up to $570 will be carried over into the following plan year.